Photograph: Peter Cushing on Whitstable beach

 The explanation was simple.
 Deake, a member of the band, and the writer of the song, had been in Stornoway for a wedding not long before, and had sung the song to the assembled company.
 It had become as almost as famous in that wild and stormy outpost of the British Isles as it had previously been in our own snug little town.

 After Peter Cushing died the funeral took place in Whitstable.
 It was a place he had loved, where he had spent the last years of his life, long before the town became fashionable with the London Luvvies.
 There were thousands of people on Harbour Street, come to pay their respects.

 There are several places around town now which preserve his memory: most notably Cushing’s View off Island Wall, and the Peter Cushing pub in what used to be the old Oxford Cinema on Oxford Street.

-You can also find the place he used to live, on Sea Wall, marked by a blue plaque.
+You can also find the place he used to live, on Wave Crest, backing on to Island Wall, marked by a blue plaque.

 The story was that he kept a room as a sort of shrine to his beloved wife, who had died some years previously.